Firstfruit Ventures

 Overview

 FIRSTFRUIT VENTURES is a recently established charitable company registered with the Charity Commission on 9 February 2023 (Company Number 13560206).
 In its first full year of operation (2024), the charity distributed £142,812 in grants with total income of £158,346.
-The organization operates as a grant-making charity, working both throughout England and Wales and internationally in the Middle East region, specifically in Egypt, Israel, Jordan, and Lebanon.
+The organisation operates as a grant-making charity, working both throughout England and Wales and internationally in the Middle East region, specifically in Egypt, Israel, Jordan, and Lebanon.

-The charity's mission focuses on two core areas: preventing and relieving poverty through education, training, and sustainable income generation programs; and providing humanitarian assistance to people displaced by war, famine, political instability, religious persecution, or genocide.
-FIRSTFRUIT VENTURES operates exclusively through grant-making to other charities and not-for-profit organizations rather than through direct service delivery.
+The charity's mission focuses on two core areas: preventing and relieving poverty through education, training, and sustainable income generation programmes; and providing humanitarian assistance to people displaced by war, famine, political instability, religious persecution, or genocide.
+FIRSTFRUIT VENTURES operates exclusively through grant-making to other charities and not-for-profit organisations rather than through direct service delivery.
 The charity is supported by 10 volunteers and maintains a lean operational structure with three trustees who serve without remuneration.

 Funding Priorities